Robin Hood

 The inciting incident occurs at 10 minutes when Prince John announces an archery tournament with a golden arrow and a kiss from Maid Marian as prizes.
 This is clearly a trap to capture Robin Hood, raising the stakes and creating danger..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Robin Hood actively chooses to enter the archery tournament in disguise, fully aware it's a trap.
+This reveals the protagonist's commitment to Robin Hood actively chooses to enter the archery tournament in disguise, fully aware it's a trap.
 This decision commits him to direct confrontation with Prince John and pursuit of Marian, entering the world of Act 2., moving from reaction to action.

 The Collapse moment at 61 minutes (74% through) represents the emotional nadir.
 Here, Friar Tuck is sentenced to hang as bait for Robin Hood.
 The trap is set, and if Robin tries to save him, he will die.
 If he doesn't, his friend dies and he's a coward.
 The people have lost all hope.
-This is Robin's darkest moment—his rebellion has led to a death sentence for his friend., illustrates the protagonist at their lowest point.
+This is Robin's darkest moment—his rebellion has led to a death sentence for his friend., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 66 minutes initiates the final act resolution at 79% of the runtime.
 Robin devises a plan to infiltrate the castle during the night of the execution, combining his outlaw skills with Little John's strength and bravery.
 He chooses to risk everything to save Friar Tuck and free the prisoners, synthesizing courage with strategy., demonstrating the transformation achieved throughout the journey.